jvfon/Blog/articles/tech/css-demystified/pricing-cards/pricing-cards-procedure.md

 The class "plan" is setting the structure and "plan--light" is modifies the base version of the class.

-On CSS change the "plan" selector:
+On CSS remove the color and background from the "plan" selector:

 From:
 ```CSS